Project

 Instead of designing a one-time experience, my goal is to create a platform that stays active and relevant throughout the entire school year, offering ongoing support when students need it most.

-New students to ask questions that aren’t easily accessible through Google searches or school administration, and
+1. New students can ask questions that aren’t easily accessible through Google searches or school administration.

-Experienced students to provide answers with transparency and personal insight
+2. Experienced students can provide answers with transparency and personal insight.

 03